 "I am pretty much my own agent," Reed told the NFL Network on Monday.

 If Reed doesn't have an agent by this weekend, the rest of the unrestricted free agents will get a head start on him.
-Beginning at midnight Saturday, the NFL will allow the representatives of unrestricted free agents to talk to teams.
+Beginning at midnight Saturday, the NFL will allow the representatives for unrestricted free agents to talk to teams.
 This is the first time that the league has allowed such talks before the official start of free agency.

-During the negotiation period, an unrestricted free agent can't visit a team (other than his current club) at its permanent facility or any other location.
+During the negotiation period, an unrestricted free agent can't visit a team (other than his current club) at its permanent facility or at any other location.
 No direct contact is permitted between the player and any employee of a team (other than his current club).
-Players and teams can't even discuss or make travel arrangements for a visit.
+Players and teams can't even discus or make travel arrangements for a visit.

 In a release, the league states: "If a player is self-represented, clubs are prohibited from discussions with the player during the negotiating period."